lnarmour/max-simplification-artifact/README.md

 # The simplified program now involves a residual 2D reduction "on" the {3}-face.
 The
-# expression inside the reduction body is still X[k], but the surround context has the
+# expression inside the reduction body is still X[k], but the surrounding context has the
 # constraint that k=i-j.
 This corresponds precisely to the fact that the computation
 # "moved" to the {3}-face which is characterized by saturing i - j - k >= 0.
 #